Hundreds still detained after Congo protests as Kabila gets tough

-Kabila is constititionally barred from seeking a third term next year after winning disputed elections in 2006 and 2011.
+Kabila is constitutionally barred from seeking a third term next year after winning disputed elections in 2006 and 2011.

 With growing signs of popular opposition to any attempt to prolong Kabila’s mandate in the vast central African country, his ruling coalition has been weakened by a string of high-profile defections, particularly in his home province of Katanga.